pkjana/ansible-tutorial/README.md

 when we are setting up a fresh server we are not going to have the simone user on that server.
 So what we generally like to do is create a bootstrap playbook and in that playbook i will put all the commands in there that are required to initility set up server with the users and anything that's absolutely required to get ansible itself provisioned.

 In the bootstrap playbook we install OS update, create user, add ssh public key to that user and sudoer file to the user.
-So there is a initial playbook called  bootstrap.yaml
+So there is a initial playbook called  bootstrap.yaml.
+Before executing the bootstrap playbook you need to comment out the remote_user line in the ansible.cfg file.
+Otherwise the playbook will not create the user.
 $ ansible-playbook --ask-become-pass bootstrap.yaml